Home

 • and he commanded them to be baptized in the name of the Lord.
 Then prayed they him to tarry certain days."

-The baptism in water is to illustrate that you have cast your burdens upon Christ, and positionally as well as spiritually been buried with Him in His death, and raised up with Him in his Resurrection to new Life.
-By being baptized in water we signify that we understand this and have been cleansed of all our transgressions.
-Thus we are a new creation washed in His blood by His propitiation for our sins.
-The baptism in water is a token or sign of this true cleansing by the Spirit.
+The baptism in water is to illustrate that you have cast your burdens upon Christ.
+It signifies that positionally, as well as spiritually, you have been buried with Christ in His death, and raised up with Him in his Resurrection to new Life.
+By being baptized in water we signify that we understand that by this (salvation) we have been cleansed of all our transgressions by the Spirit of God.
+Not by water, but by the Spirit.
+Thus we are a new creation washed clean from sin in the shedding of His blood in propitiation for our sins.
+The baptism in water is a token or sign of this true cleansing, which was by the death and resurrection of Christ.

-Thus when all of these things that we have been discussing begin to happen in someone's life, God is beginning to draw them to Himself.
-He is depositing His Grace upon them that they "receive the blessing."
-And our receiving Him is a work done by God, in us, that we are brought into subjection to His word.
-We can recognize God's working within us because His Spirit witnesses with our spirit that we are led of God.
-We give God all the credit for our coming, and all the Glory for our doing.
-As indeed Paul as our example clearly illustrated:
+Thus when all of these things that we have been discussing begin to happen in someone's life, it is God who is beginning to draw them to Himself.
+He is depositing His Grace upon them that they receive the blessing.
+Our receiving Him is likewise a work in us, done by God.
+The fact that we are brought into subjection to His Word is by no merit of ours.
+We recognize God's working within us because His Spirit "witnesses with our spirit" that we are led of God.
+But we give God all the credit for our coming, and all the Glory for our doing.
+As indeed the Apostle Paul, as our example, clearly illustrated:

 1st Corinthians 15:10